cftp/Remote-Image/readme.md

 # Remote Image

+A WordPress library to help grab remote images.
 Downloads a remote image and saves it locally if it hasn't been done already.
 Images already downloaded will not be downloaded a second time, and will be interned/reused.

 ## Usage